Blackhawks notebook: Arvid Soderblom shines in preseason win over Red Wings

 “To move fast and be in position early, it gives you more time to make the saves and [place] good rebounds and all that,” Soderblom said recently.
 “If you’re in position early and you beat the pass, you’re going to make it look easy.”

-Facing his younger brother — Red Wings forward prospect Elmer Soderblom — for the first time on NHL ice Wednesday, Arvid Soderblom saved 31 of 33 shots in a 4-2 Hawks win.
+Facing his younger brother — Red Wings forward prospect Elmer Soderblom — for the first time on NHL ice Wednesday, Arvid Soderblom saved 31 of 33 shots in a 4-2 Hawks win in Detroit.

-Soderblom will likely start the season back in the AHL, where he posted a .919 save percentage last season; the Hawks want him as developed as possible before promoting him to the NHL full-time.
-But an injury to Petr Mrazek or Alex Stalock — two historically injury-prone goalies at that —could alter the plan, and he wouldn’t complain.
+Soderblom will likely start the season back in the AHL, where he posted a .919 save percentage last season.
+The Hawks want him as developed as possible before promoting him to the NHL full-time.
+But an injury to Petr Mrazek or Alex Stalock — two historically injury-prone goalies — could alter the plan.

 “I see opportunities,” he said.
 “I’m trying to focus on all the positive stuff.
 I’m here, I have a chance, and I know that.”